openwebos/luna-universalsearchmgr/README.md

 ### Building the latest "stable" version

-Clone the repository openwebos/build-webos and follow the instructions in the README file to make a specific component:
+Clone the repository at http://www.github.com/openwebos/build-webos and follow the instructions in that README to build Open webOS.

+To build or rebuild just this component, if your build-webos directory is ~/openwebos/build-webos, use:

+    cd ~/openwebos/build-webos
-        make luna-universalsearchmgr
+    make cleanall-luna-universalsearchmgr luna-universalsearchmgr

+The resulting IPK package will be in your BUILD directory, under deploy/ipk/<architecture>, such as this example:

+    ~/openwebos/build-webos/BUILD-qemux86/deploy/ipk/i586/luna-universalsearchmgr_2.0.0-1.00-r5_i586.ipk

+You can transfer this to your existing image, and install it by logging into the Open webOS system, and using:

+    ipkg install /path/to/luna-universalsearchmgr_2.0.0-1.00-r5_i586.ipk

+Or you can create a completely new Open webOS image with:

+    make clean-webos-image webos-image

 ### Building your local clone

-*  Follow the directions to build the latest "stable" version
-*  Follow the directions to configure the build to use your local clone
+After successfully building the latest stable version, you may configure build-webos to build this component from your own local clone.

+You can specify what directory to use as the local source inside the file "global-webos.conf" in your home directory, or within the file "webos-local.conf" within the build-webos directory, by adding the following:

+    S_pn-luna-universalsearchmgr = "/path/to/my/luna-universalsearchmgr"

+Then follow the instructions above to rebuild and install this package.

 # Copyright and License Information